 Summer has finally settled in at our house.
-Along with it has come lazy days, hot humid air, peanut butter sandwiches for lunch, and an overall feeling of laziness.
-If it would ever stop raining that feeling would be amplified by the smell of sunscreen and chlorine.
+Along with it have come lazy days, hot, humid air, peanut butter sandwiches for lunch, and an overall feeling of laziness.
+If it would ever stop raining, that feeling would be amplified by the smell of sunscreen and chlorine.

 Our recent rainy weather has given us an “extra” excuse to lay around the house all day (like we need more than one excuse to do that*wink*)… I’m not saying that like it’s a bad thing.
 A little downtime every once in a while is good for the soul.

 Personally, I have my “to do” list of projects to finish for the blog, patterns to write, and emails to answer.
 I’m slowly chugging through it.
 School may be out for the summer, but I’m still hard at work.

 To “capture” a bit of summer for me (and not spend the whole thing working on projects with deadlines), I’ve started a “mental list” of a few things that I’d like to tackle ‘just for fun.
 I adore summer sewing (and crafting) and don’t want to let this one pass me by without completing a few fun projects.